 Megalodon Shark, the fiercest predator of its time in the ocean.
 In the Miocene and Pliocene periods approximately 16 to 3 million years ago this monster shark would hunt other sharks, fishes and even sperm whales, cetaceans 23 million years ago to now.
 Whale vertebrae have been discovered with gouge marks made from the huge teeth of Carcharodon Megalodon shark.

 A typical shark has around 200 teeth, teeth were grown throughout the life of the shark, much like today’s sharks, these rotated forward as the teeth were lost or broken away.
-The teeth were left in their victims, much like the whale vertebra found with bite marks or fell to the seabed where modern day specialist fossil teeth divers now discover them.
+The teeth were left in their victims, much like the whale vertebra found with bite marks or fell to the seabed where modern-day specialist fossil teeth divers now discover them.
 Most of our collection of Megalodon teeth are discovered in South Carolina, by divers collecting each tooth by hand from the heavily silted murky bottom, which is co-inhabited with crocodiles along the waterways.
-These waters produce the black and battleship grey teeth.
-In North Carolina beautiful mahogany coloured teeth can be found.
-From Patagonia ivory toned teeth.
+These waters produce black and battleship grey teeth.
+In North Carolina, beautiful mahogany coloured teeth can be found.
+From Patagonia ivory-toned teeth.